Brett Kaylor, DO, MAStaff Psychiatrist

 Dr. Kaylor subsequently completed his residency in psychiatry at the Department of Psychiatry and Health Behavior at the Medical College of Georgia at Augusta University in 2017.
 He served as Chief Resident during his final two years of training, and became involved in both resident and medical student education.
 Among other awards, he was the recipient of the Outstanding Resident Teaching Award in 2017.
 He continues to engage his interest in teaching and education in neuroscience, neuropsychology, and ethics.

-Dr. Kaylor was recently accepted into a prestigious addiction medicine fellowship program offered by Bluff Plantation at the Medical College of Georgia.
+Dr. Kaylor recently completed a prestigious addiction fellowship program offered by Bluff Plantation at the Medical College of Georgia.
 The fellowship provides physicians with rigorous, hands on, science-based clinical education in evaluating and treating alcohol and drug addiction and dual disorders.